-Many people come to us just 'looking for a rug', however, we find very often that people don't quite know where to start!
-This is a guide that we have put together so you can find the perfect rug for your home.
+Many people come to us just 'looking for a rug'.
+However, we often that people don't quite know where to start!
+This is a guide we have put together so you can find the perfect rug for your home.

 For a start, size does matter.

-Lots of people make the mistake of compromising on a smaller rug because large rugs can be expensive, but buying a rug that’s too small is a false economy as it will only make your room feel awkward.
-Instead, measure your seating area and use this as your guide.
-A rug should be big enough for the legs of all your furniture to be on, whether that’s sofas, armchairs and a coffee table in the living room or a dining table and chairs.
-For rooms where your sofa or bed is against the wall you can get away with a smaller rug and position only the front legs on it, although aim for the rug to extend at least halfway underneath the furniture to maintain pleasing proportions.
+Lots of people make the mistake of compromising on a smaller rug because of the more affordable price tag.
+But, buying a rug that’s too small is a false economy as it will only make your room feel awkward.
+A rug should be big enough for the legs of all your furniture to stands on, such as a dining table and chairs.
+For rooms where your sofa or bed is against the wall you can get away with a smaller rug and position only the front legs on your rug.
+Although, aim for the rug to extend at least halfway underneath the furniture to maintain proportions.

 For more in-depth ideas and tips, check out our room ideas page

 Practical considerations are important here.
-For high traffic areas like a hallway or large living room you need a rug that’s durable, so go for wool or a rug made from a natural fibre like sisal, coir or seagrass.
-If the rug is for your bedroom or under your dining table, you can get away with a tufted or knotted wool rug with a deeper pile that feels softer under foot.
-On hard floors make sure you use a non-slip rug mat underneath any rug.
+For high traffic areas such as your hallway or main living room, you need a rug that’s durable.
+If the rug is for your bedroom you can get away with a deeper pile that feels softer under foot.
+On hard floors make sure you use anti-kreep matting underneath your rug to ensure it doesn't slide.

 Wool - This is the most common rug material and is chosen for its high durability, resistance to stains and dirt, and its versatility.
 Wool rugs are the strongest, most vibrant fibre and the most resilient when walked on.
 Wool adds extra warmth and is a natural product.
 It has a tight woven pile and is soft underfoot meaning it is suitable for any living area.
 All wool rugs will shed initially this is because they are from a natural fibre source.
 Also, Wool also has a natural moisture repellency.